 Andrew has enjoyed his past role in the Australasian Osseointegration Society as Federal President and was instrumental in establishing the AOS branch in New Zealand.
-He has presented in both Australia and New Zealand on implant related topics at conference, seminar and study group level.
+He has presented in both Australia and New Zealand on implant related topics at conferences, seminars, and study group level.

 Cosmetic dentistry has remained one of the cornerstones of his everyday practicing life.
 Andrew is a firm believer that continuing education is an important part of a dentist’s career and so is always keen to learn about new dental materials and innovative cosmetic techniques for the benefit of his patients.

 In 1997 Sheryne graduated as a dental hygienist from Otago Polytechnic.
-She quickly developed are keen interest in the prevention of periodontal (gum) disease, and cosmetic tooth whitening.
+She quickly developed a keen interest in the prevention of periodontal (gum) disease and cosmetic tooth whitening.
 She firmly believes healthy gums maintain a healthy body and that a beautiful smile can boost confidence in a person from any walk of life.

-We really appreciate Sheryne’s loyality to our practice and its patients and in fact she started her dental career as a dental assistant for Andrew’s father, Peter Findlay!
+We really appreciate Sheryne’s loyalty to our practice and its patients and in fact, she started her dental career as a dental assistant for Andrew’s father, Peter Findlay!

 Outside of the office, Sheryne keeps supremely fit.
 She was an aerobics instructor for several years and loves competitive running and rock and roll dancing.